miccferr/hackership-code-of-conduct/CC.md

 - Flag the behaviour!
 Raise awareness towards the behaviour.
 Discuss it directly with the 'offender' using a polite expression, remembering the offender about the CC.
 Rember to **NOT** assume that the offense was intentional.
 We're all humans and mistakes can happen.
 - Talk with your family coach
 - Talk with an organizer (Ben/Charlotte/Anouk)
-- At the conflict's resolution, share a beer!!!
+- At the conflict's resolution, share a beer!!! :beers:

 Additionally, community organizers are available to help community participants engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.